 This vacuum has good maneuverability.
 It tends to start by moving around the edge of a room, and then cleans in an organized pattern of straight lines.
 The smart pathing feature allows it to become more efficient with each run, and it gets noticeably better at cleaning around obstacles like chair legs after a few cleaning sessions.
 It's small enough to go under low furniture like coffee tables and couches, but unfortunately gets stuck on electrical cords and rug tassels.
 It can navigate on high-pile carpets but can pull rugs around, which could be annoying if you have small area rugs or doormats.

 This vacuum has excellent automation features.
 It uses its LIDAR navigation system to map your home as it cleans for the first time.
 The map is saved in the Wyze app, and you can use it to create virtual boundaries to keep the vacuum out of certain areas, and to set cleaning schedules for individual rooms.
+However, unlike the Shark EZ Robot Self-Empty AV911S, it lacks an automatic dirt disposal feature, though the Shark doesn't allow you to set up boundary lines or schedule individual room cleanings.
 You can also use the app to start, stop, and send the vacuum back to its dock, change the suction power setting, check when parts need to be replaced, see the cleaning history, and check the remaining battery life.
 You can 'share' the vacuum with other members of your household so they can control it from their phones as well.

 The vacuum will only connect with 2.4GHz Wi-Fi networks, as it won't detect 5GHz networks.
 If you want to use the vacuum without an internet connection, you can use the buttons on top, but you won't have access to all of its features.